Peinetón: Usage and depictions

 Eventually, the size of the peinetón became so large that the passage of women on the narrow sidewalks of the city became complicated, so a police ordinance was issued regulating the right of way for those who walked on the right hand side.

 The high popularity of the peinetón resulted in an intense literary, graphic, artistic and journalistic production both for and against the accessory.

 There are numerous iconographic sources that depict the fashion, such as the portraits of elite ladies of Buenos Aires and Montevideo by artists including Charles Pellegrini, Jacobo Fiorini, Jean-Philippe Goulu, Carlos Morel, Fernando García del Molino, Amadeo Gras, Gaetano Gallino and Adolphe Hastrel de Rivedoux.
-Among them, Pellegrini's extensive pictorial production stands out, and he has been described as the "graphic historian of peinetones", with the trajectory of the peinetón fashion coulding be followed through his portrait paintings.
+Among them, Pellegrini's extensive pictorial production stands out, and he has been described as the "graphic historian of peinetones".
+The trajectory of the peinetón fashion can be followed through his portrait paintings.

 Two fashion lithographs from c.
 1833–1834 published in César Hipólito Bacle's costumbrist Trages y costumbres de la provincia de Buenos Ayres [sic], showing porteño ladies in "walking dress" (left) and "summer dress" (right).
 Peinetones were usually worn together with a rebozo, which was worn over the accessory or rested on the shoulders.

 One of the fundamental visual representations of the fashion for peinetones was a series of lithographs produced by César Hipólito Bacle for his collection of prints Trages y costumbres de la provincia de Buenos Ayres [sic] (English: "Dress and customs of the province of Buenos Aires").
 It was published in the form of an album and consisted of thirty-six lithographs classified in six booklets (cuadernos), each one dedicated to a peculiarity of Buenos Aires' urban life; being framed within the genre of costumbrismo.
 The peinetón was first depicted in the 1833 highly successful second edition of Trages y costumbres de la provincia de Buenos Ayres, whose second booklet is dedicated to representing the feminine clothing of porteño women.

-A 1833 lithograph published by César Hipólito Bacle shows two Buenos Aires ladies in their morning dresses, who appear without peinetones.
+An 1833 lithograph published by César Hipólito Bacle shows two Buenos Aires ladies in their morning dresses, who appear without peinetones.
 This indicates that the use of the peinetón was reserved for social and public life.

 On October 29, 1831, The British Packet dedicated an article to the peinetón titled "The Comb", in which the editor declared:

 How shall we describe the immense comb, which now forms so prominent a part of the head-dress of the fashionable fair of Buenos Ayres, its fretwork with ornaments, and the graceful mode in which it is arranged in the hair—truly we might exclaim with the "noble Poet," 'I can't describe it, though so much it strike, Nor liken it,—I never saw the like.'